mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   Determinism does not imply fatalism.
 * Local fatalism might be true, e.g. no deliberation could make any difference if the person deliberating is falling off a bridge.
+* We cannot help acting under the idea of freedom, it seems; we are stuck deliberating as if our futures were open.
+But is there anything to criticize or regret in this irresistible proclivity of ours?
+We may be able to assess the rationality or wisdom behind our way of deliberating by taking Mother Nature's view of us—or what comes to the same thing: by asking what constraints there are on the design of a finite, physical deliberator.
+* In what follows Dennett talks in detail about the design of a physically implementable deliberator, what kind of trade-offs it could make and when.
+  The main point is this: for a physical deliberator there is really no other way to come to its conclusions (on which its very existence often depends!) but do to the actual deliberation.
+There is no shortcuts.
+Thus, even if determinism is true, we have to deliberate as if the future is not fixed in order to behave intelligently.
+* The little chapter on opportunities does not really add much new or interesting.
+Its focal point, it seems, is the comparison between pseudo-randomness (as implemented e.g. in programming languages) and true randomness (as implemented e.g. by an actual Geiger counter).
+Dennett highlights that opportunities that are enabled by either type of randomness are genuine opportunities.
+For example, a lottery where the numbers are drawn even before the tickets are sold is still fair in the same way as a lottery where they draw the numbers after selling all the tickets.
+This thought hardly needed a chapter of its own—it is obvious.
+* Next, Dennett considers the notions of ‘avoidable’ and ‘inevitable’.
+  Dennet: If determinism is true, all our acts are inevitable, because they are the inevitable effects of events in the past that are themselves quite beyond revision.
+This line of reasoning is as familiar as it is incoherent.
+It involves illicit slide from “determined” or “casually necessary” to “inevitable”.
+* We view world, when we are deliberating and planning, always in terms of those features of the world that are going to continue “normally” and those that might change or will change or that we plan to change or hope to change.
+We categorize some of those projected things as things that will happen *unless* we take certain steps, and others as things that will happen *because* we will take certain steps, and some of them as things that will happen *no matter what steps we take*.
+We call the latter “inevitable”, because nothing *we do* makes any difference to them, and hence it is pointless to deliberate about them.
+This is what “inevitable” means.